Pratik-sys/book-recommender/README.md

 - [x] Collecting the Datasets from kaggle.
 - [ ] Functional UI using bootstrap
 - [x] Hosting application on Heroku.
-- [ ] Documenting all the things properly.
+- [x] Documenting all the things properly.
 - [x] Get to know about Panda's library.
 - [x] Display books in cards form
-- [ ] Adding functionality of "search by books"
+- [x] Add drop down for better understanding for users
-- [ ] Adding Bootstrap Modals to each books for description.
+- [x] Adding Bootstrap Modals to each books for description.